Madness and (weak) normality: Introduction and notation

 In \cite{szeptycki2020weak}, weak normality properties on $\Psi$-spaces were considered.
-Recall that a space $X$ is normal if every two disjoint closed sets $C,D\subseteq X$ can be separated by two disjoint open sets $U,V\subseteq X$ (that is $C\subseteq U$, $D\subseteq V$ and $U\cap V=\emptyset$).
+Recall that a space $X$ is \emph{normal} if every two disjoint closed sets $C,D\subseteq X$ can be separated by two disjoint open sets $U,V\subseteq X$ (that is $C\subseteq U$, $D\subseteq V$ and $U\cap V=\emptyset$).
 A subset $C\subseteq X$ of a topological space is \emph{regular closed} if $C=\overline{int(C)}$.
-Thus, the definition of normality becomes weaker if we require one or both of the closed sets to be regular closed or a finite intersection of regular closed sets (which is called $\pi$-closed).
-Ranging over these possibilities, several weaknesses of normality arise, and so do some implications between them.
+Thus, the definition of normality becomes weaker if we require one, or both of the closed sets to be regular closed or a finite intersection of regular closed sets (which is called $\pi$-closed).
+Ranging over these possibilities, several weakenings of normality arise, and so do some implications between them (see, \cite{alshammari2019partial}, \cite{alshammari2020quasi}, \cite{singal1970almost} and \cite{szeptycki2020weak}).
 We summarize these implications in the next diagram without defining all the concepts involved simply to organize them and have a visual support.
-We will define each term that we will focus on when necessary. \begin{itemize} \item[($\ast$)] $normal\implies almost-normal\implies quasi-normal\implies$ \item[] \end{itemize}
+We will define each term that we will focus on, when necessary. \begin{itemize} \item[($\ast$)] $\textnormal{normal}\implies\textnormal{almost-normal}\implies \textnormal{quasi-normal}\implies$ \item[] \end{itemize}

-Counterexamples of some of these implications were provided: A mildly-normal which is not partly-normal and a quasi-normal which is not almost-normal AD families were constructed, whilst counterexamples of the remaining two implications were left open (Question 4.3 in\cite{szeptycki2020weak}).
-In particular, the existence of an almost-normal MAD family, was left open.
+Counterexamples of some of these implications were given in \cite{szeptycki2020weak}: A mildly-normal which is not partly-normal and a quasi-normal which is not almost-normal AD families were constructed, whilst counterexamples of the remaining two implications were left open.
+In particular, the existence of an almost-normal MAD family, was left open (Questions 4.1, 4.2 and 4.3 in\cite{szeptycki2020weak}).
 In Section \ref{section2}, we provide an example of an almost-normal MAD family under \textsf{CH}.
-In Section \ref{section3} we show that under \textsf{PFA}, no MAD family can be almost normal, proving that the existence of an almost-normal MAD family is independent of the axioms of \textsf{ZFC}.
-In Section \ref{section4}, we built a partly-normal AD family which is not quasi-normal, hence, completing all the counterexamples in $(\ast)$, at least, consistently.
-Finally, in Section \ref{section5}, we will built a strongly $\aleph_0$-separated AD family which is not almost-normal under \textsf{CH}, answering a question from Oliveira-Rodrigues and Santos-Ronchim \cite{de2020almost}.
+In Section \ref{section3} we show that under \textsf{PFA}, no MAD family can be almost-normal, proving that the existence of an almost-normal MAD family is independent of the axioms of \textsf{ZFC}.
+In Section \ref{section4}, we build a partly-normal AD family which is not quasi-normal, hence, completing all the counterexamples in $(\ast)$, at least, consistently.
+Finally, in Section \ref{section5}, we will construct a strongly $\aleph_0$-separated AD family which is not almost-normal under \textsf{CH}, answering a question from Oliveira-Rodrigues and Santos-Ronchim \cite{de2020almost}.\\

 We will say that an AD family $\cA$ satisfies a topological property $P$, if and only if $\Psi(\cA)$ does.
 Given a set $X$ and a cardinal $\kappa$, we denote by $[X]^\kappa$ and $[X]^{<\kappa}$ the set of subsets of $X$ of size $\kappa$ and $<\kappa$, respectively.
 Also, $[X]^{\leq\kappa}=[X]^\kappa\cup[X]^{<\kappa}$.
 For each $X\subseteq\omega$, $X^0$ will denote $X$ and $X^1$ will denote $\omega\setminus X$.
 For two infinite subsets $A,B$ of $\omega$, we will say that $A$ meets $B$ if $A\cap B$ is infinite.
 We follow \cite{engelking1989general} for topological notation and \cite{kunen2014set} for set theoretic notation.
 Each undefined weakening of normality can be found in \cite{szeptycki2020weak}.